syntax-tree/hast-util-to-mdast/readme.md

 ###### `document`

-Whether the given tree represents a complete document (`boolean?`, default:
+Whether the given tree represents a complete document (`boolean`, default:
 `undefined`).

 Applies when the `tree` is a `root` node.